nbulteau/mystravastats-2/docs/README.md

 docker compose build
 ```

-For Windows users, you can use .env file
+You can use .env file

 ```shell
 echo STRAVA_CACHE_PATH=[path to the strava-cache directory] > .env